smash64-dev/smash64-online/docs/remix.md

 Smash Remix is a massive content mod for Super Smash Bros.
 64, adding over a dozen new characters, along with new stages, songs, gamemodes, and training features.

-To download the latest version of the Remix, use the Patch ROM button above.
+To get the latest version of Remix, use the Patch ROM button above.
 You'll need to select your own copy of the Super Smash Bros.
 ROM to patch.

 ## Previous Versions